moedelo/frontend-codeStyle/README.md

       'with this, you would get nowhere fast.';

     // хорошо
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    const errorMessage = `This is a super long error that was thrown because of Batman.
+    When you stop to think about how Batman had anything to do with this, you would get nowhere fast.`;
     ```

   <a name="es6-template-literals"></a><a name="6.3"></a>